xancia/FirstProject/README.md

 ## To Be Implemented

 Zombie got hit indicator
-Player powerups
 New Weapons

 ## Known Bugs

 Bullet Projectile Animation Improperly changing direction after being fired
 Sometimes when the game loads, the animations are at an improper speed, I suspect it's an asset loading problem again
+fruit power ups don't extend power up when picking up a fruit during power up duration

 ## License
 © [Cuong Ma]()